sbeegala/two-tier-architecture-azure-terraform/README.md

 # two-tier-architecture-azure-terraform
-Design and deploy a two-tier architecture on Azure cloud using Terraform for IaC
+Design and deploy a two-tier architecture on Azure using Terraform